kosl/ihipp-examples/docs/week1.md

   - programming standard for heterogeneous computing
   - based on a set of compiler directives, a programming model designed to handle hardware accelerators without the complexity associated with GPU programming

-### 1.8 Quiz: Intro to parallel programming
+### Quiz: Intro to parallel programming

 This quiz tests your knowledge of basic parallel programming principles and paradigms.

-1. What are typical advantages of using parallel codes?
+#### Question 1

-( ) Faster execution than for serial codes
+What are typical advantages of using parallel codes?

-( ) Large amounts of required memory can be distributed
+* Faster execution than for serial codes

-(x) All of the above
+* Large amounts of required memory can be distributed

-Correct.
+* All of the above

-2. What is a necessary condition for the successful parallelization of the code?
+#### Question 2

-(x) Work can be divided into relatively independent tasks with little communication.
+What is a necessary condition for the successful parallelization of the code?

-( ) Work can be divided into totally independent tasks with no communication.
+* Work can be divided into relatively independent tasks with little communication.

-Correct.
+* Work can be divided into totally independent tasks with no communication.

-3. OpenMP is a good choice for code parallelization if (multiple choice answer):
+#### Question 3

-[x] It can be run on a shared memory machine
+OpenMP is a good choice for code parallelization if (multiple choice answer):

-[ ] It can be run on a distributed memory machine
+* It can be run on a shared memory machine

-[ ] The data of the problem can't be partitioned
+* It can be run on a distributed memory machine

-[x] The data of the problem can be divided into chunks
+* The data of the problem can't be partitioned

-Correct.
+* The data of the problem can be divided into chunks

-4. What limits the scaling of parallel codes, i.e., their speed up? (multiple choice answer)
+#### Question 4

-[x] Communication bottlenecks
+What limits the scaling of parallel codes, i.e., their speed up? (multiple choice answer)

-[ ] Memory resources
+* Communication bottlenecks

-[x] Synchronization overhead
+* Memory resources

-[x] Serial portion of the code
+* Synchronization overhead

-[ ] Number of processors/cores
+* Serial portion of the code

-Correct.
+* Number of processors/cores

-5. What is the ideal speed up (according to Amdahl's law) for a code that has a parallel portion of 75%?
+#### Question 5

-( ) 2
+What is the ideal speed up (according to Amdahl's law) for a code that has a parallel portion of 75%?

-( ) 3
+* 2

-(x) 4
+* 3

-( ) 5
+* 4

-Correct.
-For an infinite number of processors the speed up can be calculated by the formula 1/(1-p) or in this case 1/(1-0.75)=4.
+* 5

 ## OpenMP overview

-### 1.9 Brief intro to OpenMP
+### Brief intro to OpenMP

 OpenMP (Open specifications for Multi Processing) is an API for shared-memory parallel computing.
 It was developed as an open standard for portable and scalable parallel programming, primarily designed for Fortran and C/C++.
 It is a flexible and easy to implement solution, which offers a specification for a set of compiler directives, library routines and environment variables.